23 October 2017

-Taken in Camera+ and edited in Snapseed, FX PhotoStudio and Pixlr.
+Taken in Polamatic and edited in Snapseed and Pixlr.

 Click onto image to enlarge.
 Let me know your response to this photomontage.
 Prints are available upon request.

 With quiet and vigor day shadows night as night shadows day.
 The nuances and substance of black and white has the character that threads through our lives; opposites are made to create polar differences.

 Day vs. night is continuance in its finest demonstration: the movement of dawn and dusk–light and dark–that signals the balance in life and the varying directions made possibly.
 These seemingly contradictory and inconsistent remains are evidence about how we dance and weave through life’s journey.
 Not to be ignored is the relationship of good vs. evil in this comparison.

 In the Lens section is homage to this notion of yin yang that brings us challenge each and every day.
 The image is a composite of day and night, which is cautionary and seamless.
 Those qualities are part of the human condition, which in our story (even in our struggles and joys) sparks us to be our personal best or moving beyond what we could ever imagine for ourselves and others.

 Susan Sontag (American, 1933-2004) was an intellectual polymath, activist, filmmaker, teacher, and writer.
 Her legacy can be found in her publications that speak to issues about the arts, culture, politics, and society.
 She was known to stir controversy and conversation about a range of subjects.